johnstapleton52/readme_generator/README.md

 ## Tests
-I'm not sure what testing is, but I was instructed to include it in the ReadMe template
+I'm not entirely sure what test instructions would be.

 ## Questions